In the The Romanovs: One Last Dance Novel:

 Tatiana, our darling 'Governess', much to her own disdain, married Papa's Greek cousin, Christo in July 1919.
 We all know she only did so to stay in Russia to be with Mama.
 That plan seems to have backfired though, as Papa negotiated to make Christo the King of Lithuania.
 They have two children now, Alexandra and Michael, and are expecting a third sometime next year.
 So our dearest Tanya is now far away in Vilnius...but we always said she'd make an excellent Queen, didn't we?

 Dear Mashka was the only one of us to be so lucky as to stay home.
 In June 1918, she married her soldier boyfriend, Ivashko Tarkhan.
 They have three children now: Natalia, Nikolai (we call him Kolya), and Grigory.
 The poor dear has had to constantly explain that little Grisha was named for Vashko's late father and not Our Friend, Rasputin.
 Either way, I do so envy her!

 Who knew my youngest sister, our imfamous Shvibzik, would make such a glittering match?
 Somehow, Anastasia managed to charm Crown Prince Leopold of Belgium into marrying her and has since moved to Brussels.
 They have a little boy named Philippe.
 Nastya calls him her 'Brussels Sprout'!

 And then of course there's Alexei.
-Much to Mama's horror, he is getting married!
-His bride is none other than our Greek cousin, Princess Elizabeth, and Aunt Miechen's granddaughter.
-I do hope for Masha's sake that Baby lives a long and healthy life, and that he and Elizabeth have many children!
+Much to Mama's horror, he is now married to our Greek cousin, Princess Elizabeth, and Aunt Miechen's granddaughter.
+I do hope for Masha's sake that Baby lives long enough to have a family of his own.

 Border and Background From The Inspiration Gallery